 Financial Literacy Unit: Goods and Services

 For teaching about goods and services, I usually take 3 days.
 Like the other mini-units, I always begin with the reader.
 Not only does this explain the concepts, but it is also a great introduction to the vocabulary related to this topic.
 In this 3-day lesson, students will learn all about things that people spend their money on.
-Once we have a basic understanding of goods and services it's time for some fun practice.
+Once we have a basic understanding of goods and services, it's time for some fun practice.

 The students love the goods and services sorting activity.
 It is a perfect activity that can be done whole class, in small groups, or with partners.
 Students will sort a variety of cards into the categories of goods and services.
 This is such a great way to help them master their understanding of the two.
 Once done, I often add this to our center rotation for a fun review.

+On the second day of this unit, we begin by reviewing and re-reading the goods and services reader.
+Then we move on to the goods and services game!
+This game takes a new spin on bingo - literally.
 After spinning the spinner, students will determine if they landed on the word 'good' or 'service.'
 Then they must place their marker on a square that matches.

 For example, if they spin the word good, they can choose to cover up any square that represents a good, like a muffin or a jacket.
 But if they spin a service, they must cover a square that represents a service, like a plumber or a taxi driver.
 The first student to get 4 in a row wins!

-The students love sorting the items and I love that I can use this as an informal assessment to see that they are understanding the new concepts.
+On our last and final day on this topic, we really dive into understanding the differences between goods and services.
+After a class discussion on the difference between goods and services, we complete cut-and-paste activities for this topic.
+The students love sorting the items, and I love that I can use this as an informal assessment to see that they are understanding the new concepts.

 Financial Literacy Unit: Needs and Wants

-If there is one thing young kids say a lot it is the word NEED!
+If there is one thing young kids say a lot, it is the word NEED!
 They need all kinds of things.
 That's what makes this lesson such an eye-opener!
 The conversations in this mini-unit are always good.
 And while I hate being the one to crush their dreams, helping them to realize that the new scooter they keep talking about is actually a want and not a need is a good life lesson!

 The unit begins just as the others do- with a reader.
 On the first day, we always do this as a read-aloud.
 But when we review, it's fun to mix it up with echo reading, partner reading, or even reading in funny voices.
 After reading and diving into your discussion on needs and wants, it is time to complete the "Let's Go Shopping" activity and the "Who Needs It" worksheet.
-Through these activities, students will work on deciding if an item is a need or want and who would use it.
+Through these activities, students will work on deciding if an item is a need or a want and who would use it.

 Day 2 and Day 3 both have students expanding on their knowledge of goods and services.
 Since kids always love playing games, it is a great way to help them learn.
 The Needs and Wants board is a fun partner game where students try to cover up all their items.
 The catch . . . they can only cover an item when it matches the need or wants category they landed on.